accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Activate the **screen reader**.
 1. Find items on the screen in the form of lists.
-1. Check that the screen reader plays "List" when it reaches the group of items.
+1. Check that the screen reader renders "List" when it reaches the group of items.
 1. If it does, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}